juhyeonkim95/starter-hugo-academic/content/_index.md

       title: News
       subtitle: ''
       text: |-
+        * 2025.05.
+Our paper received SIGGRAPH Honorable mention!
+        * 2025.05.
+One EGSR paper accepted!
+        * 2025.05.
+One SIGGRAPH paper accepted!
         * 2024.06.
 I will be working at Intel for summer internship!
         * 2024.05.
 One ICCP paper accepted!
     design: